 After two unfortunate races, Barrichello is spraying championship on the podium:

 "It is good to finally have a good race.
 I must admit I am a little surprised to be on the podium.
 This morning we sorted out my qualifying problems and the car was a lot better.
 Eighth to third is a good achievement.
 I am very happy for the team, which thanks to Michael's win leaves France with a first and third place".

 Barrichello declared at the start of the weekend:

 "I stayed at Ferrari to win the championship.
 So far things have not gone as I would have liked.
 Being Schumacher’s teammate, in a team which is built around him, makes things difficult.
-It would be better if Michael was not there but I never felt being abandoned.
+It would be better if Michael was not there but I’ve never felt abandoned.
 I have a great sense of justice and I hate that they do me favours.
-This year, my goal is to be in the top-3 in the drivers’ championship.
+This year, my goal is to be in the top 3 in the drivers’ championship.
 Before retiring, I want to become world champion even if I have Schumacher in the team.
 I am Barrichello.
 I can become world champion.
-I am one of the best drivers and I do not want to play second fiddle to anymore, not even for money.
+I am one of the best drivers and I do not want to play second fiddle anymore, not even for money.
 It is not written in my contract that I should let Schumacher by.
 If it is a team order, even if it is hard to digest like in Austria, I did it and I will do it again".

 There is so much pride in these words.
 Rubens had a great start and this is how he was able to finish on the podium, after starting the race from 8th position: